 How to calculate your home equity

-If you’re a homeowner, it is important to understand your home equity and how to calculate it.
 Home equity is the difference between the appraised value of your home and the amount you still owe on your mortgage.
-Increasing your equity can help improve your finances; it affects everything from whether you need to pay private mortgage insurance to what financing options may be available to you.
+The amount of equity you have in your home impacts your finances in a number of ways— it affects everything from whether you need to pay private mortgage insurance to what financing options may be available to you.

 How much equity do I have?

-Lenders may use other calculations related to equity when making decisions about loans.
-One common measure used is loan-to-value ratio (LTV).
+One common measure lenders may use to make a decision about loans and financing is loan-to-value ratio (LTV).
 When you first apply for a mortgage, this equation compares the amount of the loan you’re seeking to the home’s value.
 If you currently have a mortgage, your LTV ratio is based on your loan balance.
-LTV ratio can affect whether you pay private mortgage insurance or if you might qualify to refinance.
+LTV ratio can affect whether you are required to have or if you might qualify to refinance.

-Tip: Getting a professional home appraisal is an essential part of determining your loan-to-value ratio.
+Getting a professional home appraisal is an essential part of determining your loan-to-value ratio.
 If an on-site appraisal is needed, your lender will arrange for a qualified appraiser to come to your home and assess its value.
-While a home appraisal is the most accurate way of determining what your home is worth, there may be free online tools that can also help you understand your home’s estimated value.
+While a home appraisal is the most accurate way of determining what your home is worth, there are free online tools that can also provide an estimate of your home’s value.

-Most lenders require your CLTV ratio to be below 85 percent (though that number may be lower or vary from lender to lender) to qualify for a home equity line of credit, so Caroline would likely be eligible.
-However, it’s important to remember that your home’s value can fluctuate over time.
-If the value drops, you may not be eligible for a home equity loan or line of credit, or you may end up owing more than your home is worth.
+Most lenders require your CLTV ratio to be below 85 percent (though that number may be lower or vary from lender to lender) to qualify for a home equity line of credit.
+However, your home’s value can fluctuate over time so if the value drops, you may not be eligible for a home equity loan or line of credit, or you may end up owing more than your home is worth.

 How to increase your equity

-If you hope to lower your LTV ratio more quickly, consider paying more than your required mortgage payment each month.
+To lower your LTV ratio (and increase your equity) more quickly, consider paying more than your required mortgage payment each month.
 This helps you chip away at your loan balance.
 (Check to make sure your loan doesn’t carry any prepayment penalties.)